ctyeong/BeyondTracking/README.md

 - `-t`: Top % of heatmaps to visualise.
 - `-o`: Output directory.

-After running, the `./Outputs` folder contains *n* RGB images with the generated heatmaps as well as a `.gif` file that plays them sequentially:
+Finally, you can find in the `./Outputs` folder *n* RGB images with the generated heatmaps as well as a `.gif` file that plays them sequentially:
 ```
 out-00.jpg, out-01.jpg, ..., out-08.jpg, out.gif
 ```